 LVJB's Equality and Diversity policy commits that everyone has the right to be treated with dignity and respect.
-This does not simply mean treating everybody the same as clearly we are all different and do have different needs.
+This does not simply mean treating everybody the same as clearly, we are all different and do have different needs.
 What it is about is being fair and providing equality of opportunity to everyone.

-The mainstreaming equalities report covers the period April 2017 to April 2021 and the progress report covers the period April 2017 to April 2019.
+The report covers the period April 2021 to April 2025.

-This report explains what LVJB is, what it does, the community it serves and how it will meet its commitments and provides an update on our progress in the last 2 years.
+This report explains what LVJB is, what it does, the community it serves and how it will meet its commitments.
 It explains how LVJB will carry out equality and human rights impact assessments across all areas of its work and how it will be accountable to its employees and to those individuals who use its services.